 Timeless Pillars of Philanthropic Fundraising

-Every fundraising mission, including political fundraising, begins with “case, leadership, prospect, and plan.”
+Every fundraising mission, including political fundraising, begins with “case, leadership, prospects, and plan.”

 - CASE.
 Create and communicate your case for support.
 Outline the need, urgency and impact of your efforts.